inducer/loopy/doc/ref_kernel.rst

 A statement (still called 'instruction' in some places, cf.
 :class:`loopy.InstructionBase`) encodes an assignment to an entry of an array.
-The right-hand side of an assignment consists of an expression that may consist of arithmetic and calls to functions.
+The right-hand side of an assignment consists of an expression that may consist of arithmetic operations and calls to functions.
 If the outermost operation of the RHS expression is a function call, the RHS value may be a tuple, and multiple (still scalar) arrays appear as LHS values.
 (This is the only sense in which tuple types are supported.)